VulnerabilityHistoryProject/httpd-vulnerabilities/assignment/README.md

-# SWEN 331 Vulnerability History Assignment
+# :pushpin: SWEN 331 Vulnerability History Assignment :pushpin:

 The purpose of this assignment is to have you see some :sparkles: *real vulnerabilities* :sparkles: up close.